 Check out the video review below, and once you’ve done that, check out my notes.

 For those who missed the live course, THE ENTIRE SEMINAR will be available for digital purchase sometime in February, along with Pat’s new website.
 I’ll keep y’all posted as to when that happens.

 Every week, my newsletter subscribers get links to some of the goodies that I’ve come across on the internets.

-Here were the goodies that my peeps got their learn on from this past August.
+Here were the goodies that my peeps got their learn on in December

 If you want to get a copy of my weekend learning goodies every Friday, fill out the form below.
 That way you can brag to all your friends about the cool things you’ve learned over the weekend.